 If you use an oven-safe glass food storage container like I suggested, this is where it really pays off because you can simply top it with the container lid!

 To warm up the apple crumble, remove the lid and either microwave it for 30-60 seconds, or warm it in a 350F/180C oven for about 10 minutes.

 Other Apple Recipes

 When it's fall and apples are aplenty, it's always good to know some other ways you can enjoy them!

 You can easily adjust the recipe if you want to feed a crowd (adjust the servings in the recipe card below)!
 Bake up a big dish of almond apple crumble for a showcase dessert, or make several of these small ones so everyone has their very own!
 It's so comfortingly good that no one may want to share!

 - 1 large apple, peeled, cored, and thinly sliced

-- Combine almond flour, brown rice flour, coconut sugar, cinnamon and salt in a bowl.
+- Combine almond flour, brown rice flour, brown sugar, cinnamon and salt in a bowl.

 - Pour in melted butter and mix.

 - Combine sliced apples, water, and lemon juice in a small pan and cook over medium heat, stirring regularly.
 Cook until apples are softened and slightly limp, but not mush.
 Add more water, a tablespoon at a time, as necessary for apples to achieve the right level of doneness.